Today, this baseball was in the back of a customer's pickup truck, under some big rocks.

-While I loaded what he purchased, I asked, "Do you know where I can get any rocks?"
-He said, "You can have the rocks!
-And the baseball!"
+While I loaded his order, I said, "Know where I can get any rocks?"
+He said, "You can have all of 'em!
+How about a baseball?
+There it is if you want it."

-He saw me smiling as I picked up the ball.
-He still has the rocks.
-I flipped the ball up in the air as we talked, and I said, "When I was your age, I could put one of these pretty much where I wanted to."
+He saw me smile as I picked up the ball.
+The rocks stayed.
+I worked the ball with both hands, like I was sizing up the next batter before he steps into the box.
+I thanked him for the ball and said, "When I was your age, I could put one of these pretty much where I wanted to."

 I wonder...